ssh00/sampletextgen/README.md

-# a sple and useful React.js dummy text generator applicajsbdj..
+# A simple and useful React.js dummy text generator application.